 For users who were on your website, left their email address but have not yet used your services, it will be difficult to catch more data other than their gender (provided that the first name is given in the email address).
 That’s why it’s a good idea to have a versatile message packed with the benefits of your offer.
 Here the main goal will be to get them to use your services.
 Or at least to have them contact you directly because then you can find out more about their needs and expectations.

 Interesting fact – women tend to pay more attention to promotions and special discounts, while men are more aware of information and different industry news.
 It is worth remembering this when designing the content of your emails.
 For example, you can write to the ladies that a package of three classes with a personal trainer is being promoted for the coming weekend.
 For example, for the men you can use the message that a new barbell training package has appeared in the offer and registration for the next month is underway.

-A good email title is largely based on the title and headline rules described here (link to the article on headlines).
+A good email title is largely based on the title and headline rules described here (read more on headlines).
 The goal is the same.
 It has to be interesting enough to make the recipient click on the title and open the email.